-The reviews for these presentations were extremely positive, but the attendance was remarkably low.
+The Shop Your Pantry Meal Challenge explored food neutrality, the new Canada's Food Guide, the value of macronutrients and micronutrients, and what pulses and canola oil offer from a nutrient perspective.
+This presentation The reviews for these presentations were extremely positive, but the attendance was remarkably low.
 In order to increase efficiency and amplify the impact of the messaging, we have decided to put a hold on attending Alberta Teachers' Association conventions for at least a year and investigate more effective opportunities to get noticed in school divisions across the province.